Improving Financial Privacy

 To have no cash is to have no exit and that would be pretty scary.
 Fortunately for us, most central banks can’t ban cash and recent surveys suggest that people are strongly opposed to going fully cashless.
 That’s good news for democratic countries but some more authoritarian countries such as China can probably get away with banning cash.

 Best of Two Worlds?

 That would be really nice to combine the convenience of cashless payments and the privacy and self-sovereignty of cash.
-We’re not here yet but I think that Bitcoin can solve that problem.
-Unfortunately, it’s not that convenient now and it’s also quite volatile which blocks its adoption as a medium of exchange.
-It can serve as a promising asset class for many investors and it’s often used as a store of value in countries going through hyperinflation but I think that Bitcoin’s use cases will expand in the future.
+We’re not there yet, but I think that Bitcoin can solve that problem.
+Unfortunately, it’s not that convenient now, and it’s also quite volatile which blocks its adoption as a medium of exchange.
+It can serve as a promising asset class for many investors, and it’s often used as a store of value in countries going through hyperinflation, but I think that Bitcoin’s use cases will expand in the future.

 The world is going cashless and that creates a lot of risks for consumers.
 I like to compare it with smoking: it can feel good when you do it, but it can do a lot of harm in the long run.
 It’s easy to get hooked on short term positive effects and forget about the long term risks.
 I enjoy watching scenes from the old movies where everyone seems to be a smoker and people even smoke on their flights.
 It’s so hilariously stupid, and it makes me wonder what else will be considered stupid and harmful a few decades from now.
 It seems that the whole world was built for smokers and that, of course, encouraged more people to smoke: it made it convenient.
 Those days are long gone, and now we’re trying to do the opposite: to make it more and more inconvenient to behave in the ways that can harm us in the long run.
 I’m pretty sure that exposing our financial data will be one of those things.